Punctuality

 The School’s Support for Good Punctuality

-• Senior staff patrolling the local shops first thing in the morning to encourage students not to loiter in these areas and make themselves late.
+- Senior staff on duty outside the school gates first thing in the morning to encourage students not to loiter and make themselves late

-• Addressing issues of poor time keeping with individual students and their parents.
+- Addressing issues of poor time keeping with individual students and their parents/carers where appropriate

 Parents’/Carers' Support for Good Punctuality

-We would ask parents to support us in maintaining good punctuality by:-
+We ask parents to support us in maintaining good punctuality by:

 Parents and Carers: FAQs (Frequently Asked Questions)